-Buying a home in Delray Beach?
+Buying your new home in Delray Beach?

-There are several things you'll want to consider before commencing your home search.
-When you begin your search, you'll probably want to create an outline of items you want to have, get an idea of what neighborhoods and school districts you want to live in, and start planning around your budget.
-A good guideline to go by is that your mortgage payment should be no more than a third of your net monthly income.
+There are several things you'll want to consider prior to starting your home search.
+You'll want to assemble a check list of must-have features, plan for what neighborhoods and school districts you'd like to live in, and begin working on your budget.
+A good principle to follow is that your mortgage payment should be less than or close to a third of your monthly income.
 Step 2 – Connect with a real estate agent in Delray Beach

-Step 3 – Begin house hunting
+Step 3 – Begin looking for a home

-Step 4 – Get a grasp of the market
+Step 4 – Comprehend the market

 Step 6 – Negotiate

-Step 7 – Obtain your loan
+Step 7 – Get your loan

 Step 8 – Close the deal